This article was last updated: 05/12/20

 For all active students in Career Services:

 - Networking event requirements are waived for the months of March and April.
+Starting in May, students must attend at least 1 remote networking event a month to maintain eligibility for the Tuition Reimbursement.

 We have the following recommendations during this time: